 - whether your application will be referred to the Department of Sustainability and Environment (DSE).

 If you need a planning permit to remove native vegetation you should complete the form at the back of the guide and submit it with a site plan and photographs attached) to Latrobe City Council along with a Latrobe Planning Permit Application Form and any other documentation required including application fees.

 Please note that the guide is not designed to provide advice on meeting the protection requirements.
 If you need help with this issue, please speak to the Country Fire Authority.
 However, once it has been decided what native vegetation removal is required you may use the guide to help you with your application.

 When submitting an application to remove native vegetation you must complete all sections of the form at the back of this guide.
 Please note that all the information is required to assess your application.
 Depending on what you are proposing, Latrobe City Council or DSE in some cases may require additional information.
 Please print your answers so that they can be easily read if you run out of space on the form, please attach additional page.

 Council-managed reserves and roadsides should not be used for firewood collection.
 Dead trees and fallen wood in bushland areas provide important habitat for plants and animals and should be left in place.

 Designated firewood collection areas on land managed by the Department of Sustainability and Environment can be used for firewood collection during certain times of the year.
 Visit the DSE firewood webpage for further details.

 Latrobe City Council is the responsible authority for administering and enforcing the planning scheme under which native vegetation is protected.
 There are penalties for the illegal removal of native vegetation.

-To report suspected illegal native vegetation removal contact:
+To report suspected illegal native vegetation removal contact the Planning Enforcement Officer.

 You must leave your name and contact details.